YaserMarey/tf_exp/README.md

     - Test accuracy achieved on the Never seen test set is 89.95% for Fashion_MNIST

 ### Experiment # 3
-Callback function allows us to stop the training when for example performance reaches a desired value or a specific number of epochs.
+The callback function allows us to stop the training when for example performance reaches the desired value or a specific number of epochs.

 ### Experiment # 4
-Comparing CNN and DNN applied to Fahsion-MNIST
+Comparing CNN and DNN applied to Fashion-MNIST.
+This is meant to compare implementation details rather than performance.
+Tensorflow and Keras make implementation very similar by hiding most of the details. tf.keras.layers provide simple Conv2D and MaxPooling2D to create a convolution and max-pooling layers.
+##### CNN results
+-   Accuracy of the model on training data is 0.9301833510398865
+-   Accuracy of the model on unseen test data is 0.9056000113487244
+##### DNN results
+-   Accuracy of the model on training data is 0.9962666630744934
+-   Accuracy of the model on unseen test data is 0.9800999760627747